prapawity/PreProgramming-60/Lecture List/Week 6 - Lists + Tuples.md

 # Python Week 6 by P’ Kumamon (Lists + Tuples)

-Copyright by P' Kumamon IT14.
+Copyright by P' Kumamon IT14 & Wiput IT15.
 For education purpose only

 ## Follow me on GitHub